Requirements for Azure Information Protection

 Office Professional Plus 2010 with Service Pack 2

 Other editions of Office cannot protect documents and emails by using a Rights Management service.
 For these editions, Azure Information Protection is supported for classification only.
-Consequently, labels that apply protection do not display to users on the Azure Information Protection bar or from the Protect button on the Office ribbon.
+Consequently, labels that apply protection do not display to users on the Azure Information Protection bar or from the Protect button (classic client) or Sensitivity button (unified labeling client) on the Office ribbon.

-The Azure Information Protection client does not support multiple versions of Office on the same computer.
-This client also does not support switching user accounts in Office.
+The Azure Information Protection clients do not support multiple versions of Office on the same computer.
+These clients also do not support switching user accounts in Office.

 Firewalls and network infrastructure

-If you have a firewall or similar intervening network devices that are configured to allow specific connections, see the information for Azure Rights Management (RMS) in the Office 365 portal and shared section from the following Office article: Office 365 URLs and IP address ranges.
+If you have a firewall or similar intervening network devices that are configured to allow specific connections, the network connectivity requirements are included in the Office article, Office 365 URLs and IP address ranges.
+See the Microsoft 365 Common and Office Online section.

 In addition to the information in the Office article, specific to Azure Information Protection: